svenslaggare/labar/LABARFILE_REFERENCE.md

 # Labar file reference
-Each operation creates its own layer.
-The supported operations are now specified.
+Images are defined in the _labarfile_ format.
+See [labar/testdata/parsing/success ](./labar/testdata/parsing/success) folder for examples.
+Each operation (as defined below) creates its own _layer_.

 ## COPY
 Copies a file from the build context into the image.